-The Finger Lakes Land Trust today announced it has acquired an additional 40 acres in the town of Canandaigua, on the west side of the lake, with plans to establish a publicly accessible conservation area.
+The Finger Lakes Land Trust acquired an additional 40 acres in the town of Canandaigua, on the west side of the lake, with plans to establish a publicly accessible conservation area.
 Located off of New York State Route 21 and Jones Road, an additional contiguous 50-acre parcel was purchased in December 2019.

 Both properties are noteworthy for their scenic views, diverse wildlife habitats, and location near the head of Barnes Gully.
 Existing hiking trails traverse the site, providing access to open meadows, oak-hickory woods, and a portion of the creek.